RobertAndion/Discord_Music_Bot/README.txt

 WELCOME FUNCTIONS:

+NEW: In order to use the welcome functions you must enable "Privileged Gateway Intents" on the discord developer page under the Bot section.
+Enable the
+"SERVER MEMBERS INTENT" this will allow the function to welcome new members.

 These are automated functions that will activate on a new member joining.
 They will be greeted in your "general" chat and given the role "Example" automatically.
 These should be changed to your unique needs, and the role should be created and customized in your server first.
 If you do not want automatic roles the two lines to remove are marked in the welcome.py file.
 There are also comments there that